RobertSixto/workergame/README.md

 Press many times to create more.
 Press "c" to see worker information.
 Click and hold a worker to drag him.
-Drag a worker onto another worker of the same occupation and let go to level him up.
+Drag a worker onto another worker of the same occupation and let go to combine them and level him up.

 Game explanation:
 Every thirty seconds or so workers will take a chance based roll to become "employed".